nextgenlabs-official/NextGen-Labs-Official/README.md

 ## 🔬 Core Mission

 NextGen Labs focuses on software consolidation: packing peak functionality into lightweight footprints.
-By building modular utility layouts and custom scripting compilers, we eliminate storage clutter and replace bloated app bundles with unified packages.
+By building modular utility layouts and we eliminate storage clutter and replace bloated app bundles with unified packages.

 ## 📦 Active Products